 Directory information is a list of items that are considered public information (such as a student’s name, major, and dates of attendance) that can be released to third parties at the institution’s discretion without violating a student’s privacy.
 Each institution establishes what it considers to be directory information.

 A student may, however, request that directory information be withheld by opting out of the directory.
-Berklee’s list of directory information can be found under “Annual Notification of Rights under FERPA” in the Policy Handbook for Students.
+Berklee’s list of directory information is listed in the full policy above.

 Students may request that Berklee not disclose their directory information to any third parties without the student’s written consent by contacting the Office of the Registrar and requesting to opt out of the directory.